Posted by Drew Estelle on Jun 27, 2018 3:08:44 PM

 DIY: Designing Your Store's Mobile App Icon

-They both are a powerful representation of your brand.
-However, there are some distinctions.
+Icons and logos are both are a powerful representation of your brand.
+However, there are some important distinctions to consider in order to create an app icon that works for your brand.

 Target's recognizable and distinct logo